craftingcity/The-Known-World/Game Notes/Prenotes/'23/Prenotes Mar 08 23.md

 			- Mechanically, this is a **+2 dagger**.
 		- SIX (6) COPPERHAMMER ADJUSTABLE PROTECTIVE VESTS
 			- This vest is made of a thin bronze scale-mail.
 While the "adjustable" in it's name seems misleading, the largest among you and the smallest find this vest comfortably conforms to you and your form.
-			- Mechanically, this is a **+1 vest of protection**, and does not qualify as armor.
+			- Mechanically, this is a **+1 ring of protection**, and does not qualify as armor.
 		- SIX (6) EVERLIGHT CANDLES
+			- This candle is tall and thin, and made of a green-yellow wax that reminds you of nasal excretion.
+You may light them as normal, and it will burn the wax at an imperceptible rate, while also projecting a minor abjurative effect around the flame itself.
+This candle could effectivly stay lit forever - even against fair winds or great times.
 		- SIX (6) COPPERHAMMER ADJUSTABLE CHAIN-LENGTHS
+			- This length of simple iron chain has two spheres at either end.
+As you pull and push upon them, you find that the chain enters and exits these two spheres as if they contained it.
+You could adjust this chain length to nearly any size you could imagine, within reason.
 		- SIX (6) DARKSTEEL BREAKERBARS
+			- This length of darksteel is pointed upon both ends to provide a flat surface on both sides.
+One of the heads is curved, allowing you to apply great leverage with this device.
 		- SIX (6) LASTING FLASKS (OF WATER)
+			- This dark leather sack is full of water.
+It does not cease to be full of water, even as you empty it.
 		- SIX (6) LASTING FLASKS (OF OIL)
+			- This dark leather sack is full of oil.
+It does not cease to be full of oil, even as you empty it.
 		- SIX (6) S.S.S.
 PERSONAL SHELTERS
+		- EIGHTTEEN (18) JOURNEYMEN GRADE POTIONS OF THE 'HEALING' EFFECT
 		- ONE (1) PUGALIST'S RING
-		- ONE (1) THE AXE OF GROD, OF BLACKACID
+		- ONE (1) THE AXE OF GROD, OF BLACKACID, BERSERK
 		- ONE (1) COPPERHAMMER BLADE
-		-
+		- ONE (1) S.S.S.
+SPELLKITE SHEILD
+		- ONE (1) THE BOW OF AMASHOD DENEVILLE, FLAMETOUNGE
+		- ONE (1) THE BOLT-BOX OF KURSK, GOLDEN-EYE
 ```

 ### What does the World Know?